-Anyone who follows international news knows that crises can be sparked quickly, prompting the various actors in a conflict to act with little-to-no warning; regions with simmering tensions can quickly become major geopolitical flashpoints when cooler heads to not prevail.
+Anyone who follows international news knows that crises can be sparked quickly, prompting the various actors in a conflict to act with little-to-no warning; regions with simmering tensions can quickly become major geopolitical flashpoints when cooler heads do not prevail.
 As such, this year’s Security Council will be fast-paced and crisis-based.
 Delegates should come prepared to engage in vigorous debate on the previously discussed topics but should also expect to have to quickly change gears to address immediate risks to international peace and security.

 All of us here at MUNUM have high expectations for our delegates, especially delegates in the Security Council.
 These expectations extend to both a delegate’s preparedness and engagement relating to their committee work and also to a delegate’s personal conduct at MUNUM.
 This should be a welcoming, safe, and positive experience for all delegates and therefore we ask that you treat your peers with the utmost respect.
-While another delegate may be acting against your country’s goals and you may become frustrated, this should never be responded to with personal animosity or hostility directed at other delegates or MUNUM staff.
-If you have any concerns while at the conference, please do not hesitate to pull a staff member aside and let us know.

 I’d like to conclude by reaffirming how excited I am for committee and to meet all of you.
 I’ve been involved in Model UN and Model Congress since my sophomore year of High School and this will be my first time directing a committee.
 I hope that this will be a Model UN experience you’ll always remember!